George0097/Random-Java-Scripts/README.md

-A Random ssortment of programs.
+A random assortment of programs.